DarthToasterOven/FTC20357Repo/README.md

    The subsystems folder is modules that act as systems of the.
 They are just packages that we use in order to make changes quicker in our code

-   Autonomous just holds all of the autonmous code
+   Autonomous just holds all of the autonomous code

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.